nanoporetech/modkit/docs/src/intro_bedmethyl.md

 * N<sub>diff</sub> - Number of reads with a base other than the canonical base for this modification.
 For example, in a row for `h` the canonical base is cytosine, if there are 2 reads with C->A substitutions, N<sub>diff</sub> will be 2.
 * N<sub>delete</sub> - Number of reads with a deletion at this reference position
-* N<sub>filtered</sub> - Number of calls where the probability of the call was below the threshold.
-The threshold can be set on the command line or computed from the data (usually filtering out the lowest 10th percentile of calls).
+* N<sub>fail</sub> - Number of calls where the probability of the call was below the threshold.
+The threshold can be set on the command line or computed from the data (usually failing the lowest 10th percentile of calls).
 * N<sub>nocall</sub> - Number of reads aligned to this reference position, with the correct canonical base, but without a base modification call.
 This can happen, for example, if the model requires a CpG dinucleotide and the read has a CG->CH substitution such that no modification call was produced by the basecaller.